Contact Us Banner

 What is Considered a Fever in Children?

 A fever is generally defined as a body temperature of 100.4°F (38 °C) or higher.
 The most accurate readings are often taken rectally (for infants) or orally/aurally (ear) for older children, though a temporal (forehead) or axillary (armpit) reading can give a useful quick check.
+Axillary (armpit) can be preferred at home for temperature recording.

 It's important to focus on how your child looks and acts, rather than just the number on the thermometer.
 A child with a slightly elevated temperature who is alert and playing may need less intervention than a child with a lower fever who is lethargic or irritable.